 There's no doubt that the past decade has seen our fastest revolution yet - the digital one, and it’s become clear that for businesses who can’t or won’t adapt to keep up with the changing times - their days are numbered.

-There's a lot to gain by investing in digital technology, especially when it comes to integrated workplace technology like sign in systems.
+There's a lot to gain by investing in digital technology, especially integrated workplace sign in systems (learn how one works here).
 These platforms have evolved a long way from only being able to perform simple visitor check in and out, businesses can now use this technology to manage employee movements, book resources, create digital agreements, screen visitors and employees to meet health and safety protocols, and a whole lot more.

-As workplaces of all shapes and sizes continue to become more digitalized, sign in systems will become a key component in how businesses are managed and many are already reaping the benefits.
+As workplaces of all shapes and sizes continue to increase digitalization, sign in systems will become a key component in how businesses are managed and many are already reaping the benefits.

 Read on to discover five examples of different industries that are already making use of this technology and reaping the rewards.

 It goes without saying that security is paramount in a hospital environment.
 A Bitglass study released in 2021 revealed that the cost of hospital security breaches has increased by 55.1% since 2019.

 Loss or theft was the result of 8.7% of security breaches, and unauthorized disclosures accounted for over a fifth, highlighting why a visitor management system is vital in this environment.

 A digital sign in system allows front desk staff to better monitor the flow of visitor traffic, assign specific rooms to visitors, and helps to prevent people from venturing into areas where they’re not supposed to.

 When it comes to patient safety, limiting physical contact is essential for stopping the spread of germs.
 The latest research suggests coronavirus germs can remain detectable on specific surfaces for up to 72 hours.
 With more hospitals looking to increase their digitalization efforts, workplace management systems can help keep contact at a minimum and protect the most vulnerable patients through contactless sign in.